When people think of Burning Man — the annual culture festival in Nevada’s Black Rock Desert — they often think of something like this:

 - Does your vehicle have actual brakes?
 Can it do a steady five miles an hour?
 If it breathes fire, does it do so responsibly?
 Are there lasers, and can you assure us that the person operating them won’t be drunk?

 - Does your vehicle possess adequate running lights for night operation?
-Can people actually see it coming at them in the dark?
+Can people see it coming at them in the dark?
 In the middle of a desert?

 - Most important: is your vehicle sufficiently mutated?
 Does it look radically unlike the motor vehicle you started with or, better yet, not like a motor vehicle at all?
 Glueing random abalone shells to your ’91 Taurus may not merit registration.
 But add enough artful neon tubing, and you never know.